 The Seattle Times ran a second story on coffee house pricing today that used quotes from this blog.
-The story is titled Coffeehouse customers steamed about higher prices.
-The point that seems to be lost from all the feedback I’ve received is that I’m not in the industry and don’t understand why prices are going up.
-I’m just a customer.
+The story is titled Coffeehouse customers steamed about higher prices (2025: article offline).
+The point that seems to be lost in all the feedback I’ve received is that I’m not in the industry and don’t understand why prices are increasing**.** I’m just a customer.

 We all have our pricing stick points.
-A business can increase prices to that level and we will not push back, but as soon as they do, we as consumers will push back.
+A business can increase prices to that level, and we will not push back; however, as soon as they do, we, as consumers, will push back.
 That push back might mean cutting back or walking away completely.
 Coffee is no different than other industries.

-When a certain Seattle coffee house raised their espresso price to $2.71 (post-tax), I stopped going there.
-The $300 I probably would have spent there, was spent with cafes that kept their espresso price under $2.25 (post-tax).
-Fifty cents isn’t a lot of money, but when you consume as much espresso as I do, it adds up. 😉
+When a certain Seattle coffeehouse raised its espresso price to $2.71 (post-tax), I stopped going there.
+The $300 I probably would have spent there was spent at cafes that kept their espresso price under $2.25 (post-tax).
+Fifty cents isn’t a lot of money, but when you consume as much espresso as I do, it adds up. ;)

 zimbabwe-coffee